2006 murder of TRO workers in Sri Lanka

 2006 murder of TRO workers refers to the incident of abduction of seven Tamils Rehabilitation Organisation (TRO) employees who were tortured and executed by the TMVP paramilitary group.
 One employee Premini Thanuskodi was gang raped and murdered.

 Abduction

 Seven TRO workers were abducted in two separate incident in January 2006 in Jaffna.
 The first incident happened when five workers were traveling from Batticalo to Kilinochchi.
 They were subjected to checks at the Sri Lanka Army checkpoint at Welikanda.
 At this point they noticed a white van behind them.
 After traveling a short distance from the checkpoint the workers were attacked by armed men in the white van.
 The assaulter then tied the workers and took them to a camp in the jungle.
 Three of the five abducted were released later.
 The next day another 15 workers were abducted 100 meters in front of the Walikanda checkpoint.
-10 of the 15 abducted were released and were told to prepare the funeral rights for their colleges.
+10 of the 15 abducted were released and were told to prepare the funeral rites for their colleges.